Montgomery County puts new jail on hold, cites lack of funding

 The current jail has only 12 special needs beds.

-"We have a much different jail population than we had back when it was built in 1963," Streck said.
+"The answer is not necessarily finding more money to build a giant jail.
+The answer is to create a local system of public safety where spending hundreds of millions of dollars to lock people up becomes unthinkable and unnecessary," said Edwin Fuller, with the coalition.

+Fuller said this is an opportunity for county officials to talk with local people and experts in alternatives to incarceration.

-The sheriff said about 85 percent of current inmates have been charged with felony crimes, nearly 35 percent are being monitored for opioid withdrawal and 34 percent on psychotropic medications.
-Also, woman represent 17 percent of the jail population, much higher than in the 1960s.
+The sheriff said about 85% of current inmates have been charged with felony crimes, nearly 35% are being monitored for opioid withdrawal and 34% on psychotropic medications.
+Also, women represent 17% of the jail population, much higher than in the 1960s.

 County Administrator Michael Colbert said officials asked HDR to design a jail for about 854 inmates.
 That lowered the cost by about $5 million.